AmrAbdulrahman/invoice-uploader/README.md

 A custom [form engine](https://github.com/AmrAbdulrahman/invoice-uploader-frontend/tree/master/src/FormEngine) has been implemented for this task
 - Benefits
   - [Very simple to use](https://github.com/AmrAbdulrahman/invoice-uploader-frontend/blob/master/src/Pages/InvoiceUploader/AddAdditionalFileForm.js#L25), we just declare our form as part of the state
-  - Get full bunch of out of the box properties for the `form` and the `field`
+  - Get a bunch of out of the box utilities for the `form` and the `field` objects
     - Form.isValid,values,transformers...
     - Field.isValid,shouldShowError,errorMessage,...
-  - We have full control over the engine, its behaviour can be fully customized
+  - Full control over the engine, its behaviour can be fully customized
   - Provides consistent experience across the application
-  - We can easily define as many forms inside one component as we want
+  - Easily define as many forms inside one component as needed
   - Out of the box validations
 - Risks
-  - We don't have a community driving this engine.
+  - No community driving this engine.
-  - No clear documentation yet
+  - A nice documentation has to be provided with simple and complex examples.

 ## File Structure
 ```